calypsonet/calypsonet-keyple-support-website/content/basics/introduction/_index.md

 - develop a plugin to interface another smartcard reader solution,
 - develop a new extension library to handle other types of smartcard solution.

 The Keyple project also includes many simple [examples in Java and C++ code](https://keyple.org/learn/code-samples/) to illustrate all these types of development.
+For Keyple extensions external to the project, CNA offers [additional basic examples](../../add-ons/demo/example/).

 CNA's technical support also offers a more advanced Calypso example on implementing the Keyple solution with an open source [complete Keyple ticketing demonstrator](../../add-ons/demo/ticketing/): including remote ticket reloading, embedded validation and control.
 <br>CNA also [supplies test cards and SAMs](../test-kit/) for running Keyple.